Your guide to Christmas at Sagrada Família

 After the service, head outside to see the Nativity Façade illuminated with music, narration, and dazzling lights.

-Plan your Christmas at Sagrada Familia
+Plan your visit to Sagrada Familia during Christmas

 Metro